 “There’s no way you are old enough to be my doctor.
 Does your momma know you’re here?”
 I’d be lying if I told you that I didn’t get this line of questioning most weeks at work.
 Seriously.
 Even the last question.
 The reason is that I have the unfortunate disposition of looking like a 14 year old to most of my patients who are still old enough to remember Doogie Howser, MD.
 I don’t blame my patients, though.
 I take no offense.
 After all, I take a similar approach when people ask, “Can I trust Public Service Loan Forgiveness (PSLF)?”
 My answer?
 Trust, but verify with a PSLF Side Fund.

-If you are reading this, you are likely aware of the Public Service Loan Forgiveness program, which promises to forgive all of your remaining medical school debt after 10 years of monthly payments while you work for a 501(c)3 (non-profit) or governmental organization.
-Whatever balance that remains after that is forgiven, and it is tax-free unlike other forgiveness programs.
+If you are reading this, you are likely aware of the Public Service Loan Forgiveness program, which promises to forgive all of your remaining student loan debt after 10 years of monthly payments while you work for a 501(c)3 (non-profit) or governmental organization.
+The forgiveness is tax-free, and it can be substantial.

-If you are smart enough to do this in residency, those years count, too!
+If you are smart enough to start making qualifying payments in residency, those years count towards your ten years of payments, too!

 Has anyone actually had debt forgiven?
 The answer is yes.
 (There are some examples like this one from Big Law Investor).

 But, what if, you have qualified and certified each year.
 Can you trust that five or six years from now the government will own up to forgiving all of this money for all of these graduates who make lots of money being doctors?
-What can you do if you don’t trust that it’ll exist?
 Should you just give up and refinance your student loans?
+Can I trust PSLF?

 For those currently enrolled in the PSLF program, they will likely be grand-fathered into any changes that might happen.
 And, remember, there is good reason to believe that PSLF will work out.